tus/tus-resumable-upload-protocol/protocol.md

 constraints (e.g. checksums) or internal errors occur.
 Once you are ready to resume an upload, send a `HEAD` request to the according file URL in order to obtain the available offsets.
-After receiving a valid response you can upload more data using `PATCH` request.
+After receiving a valid response you can upload more data using `PATCH` requests.
 You should keep in mind that the server may delete an unfinished upload if it is not continued for a longer time period (see Upload Expires extension).

 Before deleting an outstanding upload the server should give the client enough time to resolve potential networking issues.
-Since this duration depends heavily on the underlining application model the protocol does not contain a specific number but we recommend a few days for a general usecase.
+Since this duration depends heavily on the underlining application model, the protocol does not contain a specific number, but we recommend a few days for a general usecase.

 ## License